Shonnie Finnegan: Career

 She began working at the University Archives at the University at Buffalo in 1967.
 She was instrumental in developing the Archives, gathering documents from attics, closets, and other storage spaces.
 She actively pursued many of the collections that make up the Archives today, including the records of women's history at Buffalo and Western New York.
 Her work and research in women's and local history and archival organization has helped the University Archives immensely and even led to several papers and presentations.

 In 1979, she was awarded the Chancellor's Award for Excellence in Librarianship.
 During her long career in archives, she also served as a member of the Board of Managers of the Buffalo and Erie County Historical Society.
 Finnegan also served as Director of the Buffalo Community Studies Group.
-She was appointed to the New York State Historical Records Advisory Board by Governor Cuomo and served there from 1976-1985.
+She was appointed to the New York State Historical Records Advisory Board by Governor Cuomo and served there from 1976 to 1985.